maicode/Getting-And-Cleaning-Data-In-R-Assignment/README.md

 Now, X, y, and subject datasets are prepared to be bound together by the script.
 After binding, the script will group by subject and by activity to prepare for the final step.
 The final step, is an aggregation function, by which each group of subject and activity will have its mean value calculated for all remaining features.

-This last dataset is then exported in a txt file.
+This tidied dataset is then exported in a txt file.